-Ruby Slipper’s annual holiday blog for is a departure from years past.
-Rather than glittering gowns, faux snow (snaux?) and floral wreaths, Ruby Slipper present you with our Ultimate Guide to Summer 2018.
+Ruby Assembly’s annual holiday blog for is a departure from years past.
+Rather than glittering gowns, faux snow (snaux?) and floral wreaths, Ruby Assembly present you with our Ultimate Guide to Summer 2018.

 When I think of Aussie Summers, it’s the delights of the domestic that speak to me of seasonal cheer.
 That’s why we chose to shoot our holiday guide at our local haven of frill-free Christmas treats: Northcote Plaza.
 Not renovated since the early ’80s, it’s a cream-tiled hub with two Coles, a Kmart, a Baker’s Delight and various $2 Shops.
 When the holidays arrive, Northcote Plaza becomes a tinsel-shrouded, toddler-filled haven stuffed with families having coffees, doing their Christmas Shopping and stopping by Priceline for a last minute handcream gift for Nana.